aucontraire/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 * 9-answer.txt: is really the same?
 * 10-answer.txt: and with a list, is it equal?
 * 11-answer.txt:and with a list, is it the same?
+* 12-answer.txt: and with a list, is it really equal?